jupyterhub/mybinder.org-user-guide/doc/faq.rst

 ---------------------------------------------

 If you or another Binder user clicks on a Binder link, the ``mybinder.org`` deployment will run the linked repository.
-While running, you are guaranteed to have at least 1G of RAM.
-There is an upper-limit of 4GB (if you use more than 4GB your kernel will be restarted).
+While running, you have a maximum of 1G of RAM. (if you use more than this amount, your kernel will be restarted).

 How long will my Binder session last?
 -------------------------------------